 Sighting a rifle is an important process when it comes to the accuracy and precision of your shots.
-A gun that isn’t properly aligned makes you miss important shots, whether you’re at the range, in competition, or on a hunt.
+A gun that isn’t properly aligned makes you miss your shots, whether you’re at the range, in competition, or on a hunt.
+And since you are 100% responsible for where your bullet goes once it leaves the barrel, you need to ensure you have a properly sighted-in rifle.

 While the setup may require some technical know-how, even a novice gun enthusiast can follow some simple steps to improve their rifle’s aim.